AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/eda-notebook.md

 ## Optional data cleaning step {#optional-data-clean}

-Correcting outliers requires you to have a business and industry understanding.
-Sometimes it is not acceptable to drop an observation just because it is an outlier.
-Outliers can be legitimate observations and are sometimes the most interesting ones.
+Correcting outliers requires you to have an understanding of the business and industry you're working in.
+Sometimes, you can't drop an observation just because it is an outlier.
+Outliers can be legitimate observations and are often the most interesting ones.

 For more information on outliers and whether to drop them or not, read this entry from the [analysis factor](https://www.theanalysisfactor.com/outliers-to-drop-or-not-to-drop/).

 The following example cell caps and floors data points that are outliers using [interquartile range](https://www.thoughtco.com/what-is-the-interquartile-range-rule-3126244).